Strapi โญ๏ธ V4 with Docker ๐ณ and Heroku

 RUN yarn build

-Cool, so let's break it down.
-We are now using a node 14 image (We could use 16, but it seems to have some compatibility issues with ps-connection-string).
-We are also using an alpine image, so it's smaller.
+We are now using a node 14 image (We could use 16, but it seems to have some compatibility issues with ps-connection-string

-We then install some dependencies sharp might break on alpine hence why we are adding vips-dev etc. We are setting if we can't find any NODE_ENV to production, but if it's specified we will use it.
+We then install some dependencies sharp might break on alpine hence why we are adding vips-dev etc.

 Most of the things here are the same, except we removed EXPOSE as we can't use this for Heroku.
 We are also not using CMD as this will be used in our shortly created heroku.yml.

-๐Ÿš€ Creating heroku.yml
+๐ Creating heroku.yml

 So now, we have completed our Heroku config setup and made Heroku use our Dockerfile and container.
 But now, we need to tell Heroku how to build and serve the container.
-So let's get cracking ๐Ÿ’ช
+So let's get cracking ๐ช

-At the root of your strapi project, create a file heroku.yml and let's put the following content into it.
 NOTE: This is a YAML file, so spacing matters currently using four spaces

 build: